-Step Servicer Action achieving the 20% P&amp;I payment reduction target, or reaching the MPF Traditional Loan Modification Interest Rate (Exhibit EE) Note: The MPF Traditional Loan Modification Interest Rate (Exhibit EE) is the minimum rate that may be set for a loan modification.
+Note: The MPF Traditional Loan Modification Interest Rate (Exhibit EE) is the minimum rate that may be set for a loan modification.
 Where the 20% P&I payment reduction target has not yet been achieved but applying a full 0.125% increment would set the modified interest rate to a rate below the MPF Traditional Loan Modification Interest Rate (Exhibit EE), the Servicer must apply a partial rate reduction increment (i.e., an amount less than 0.125%) to reach the MPF Traditional Loan Modification Interest Rate (Exhibit EE).

+- 4 Extend the term in monthly increments until the earlier of: - achieving the 20% P&I payment reduction target, or - reaching a term that is 480 months from the mortgage loan modification effective date.

+Notes:
-Extend the term in monthly increments until the earlier of: achieving the 20% P&amp;I payment reduction target, or reaching a term that is 480 months from the mortgage loan modification effective date.
-Notes: Any loan modification extending the maturity date by more than 20 years from original maturity date, requires MPF Bank approval prior to offering to Borrower.
-4 When the mortgage loan is secured by a property where the title is held as a leasehold estate, the term of the leasehold estate must not expire prior to the date that is five years beyond the new maturity date of the modified mortgage loan.
-In the event that the current term of the leasehold estate would expire prior to such date, the term of the leasehold estate must be renegotiated to satisfy this requirement for the mortgage loan to be eligible for the mortgage loan modification.
-Forbear principal if the post-modification MTMLTV ratio is greater than 50%, in an amount that is the lesser of 5 an amount that would achieve the 20% P&amp;I payment reduction target,

-Step Servicer Action an amount that would create a post-modification MTMLTV ratio of 509 using the interest-bearing UPB, or 30% of the gross post-modification UPB of the mortgage loan.
+- Any loan modification extending the maturity date by more than 20 years from original maturity date, requires MPF Bank approval prior to offering to Borrower. - When the mortgage loan is secured by a property where the title is held as a leasehold estate, the term of the leasehold estate must not expire prior to the date that is five years beyond the new maturity date of the modified mortgage loan.
+In the event that the current term of the leasehold estate would expire prior to such date, the term of the leasehold estate must be renegotiated to satisfy this requirement for the mortgage loan to be eligible for the mortgage loan modification. - Forbear principal if the post-modification MTMLTV ratio is greater than 50%, in an amount that is the lesser of - an amount that would achieve the 20% P&I payment reduction target, - an amount that would create a post-modification MTMLTV ratio of 50% using the interest-bearing UPB, or - 30% of the gross post-modification UPB of the mortgage loan.

 Note: Interest must not accrue on any principal forbearance.
-If forbearance is payable upon the earliest of the maturity of the mortgamodification, sale or transfer of the property, refinance of the mortgage payoff of the interest-bearing UPB.
+Principal forbearance is payable upon the earliest of the maturity of the mortgage loan modification, sale or transfer of the property, refinance of the mortgage loan, or payoff of the interest-bearing UPB.

-Servicers are strongly encouraged to use Form SG357 Permanent Loan Modification Worksheet, or its equivalent, to determine the loan modification terms, as Servicers are required to submit that worksheet with the SG354.
+Servicers are strongly encouraged to use Form SG357 Permanent Loan Modification Worksheet, or its equivalent, to determine the loan modification terms, as Servicers are required to submit that worksheet with Form SG354.